In Switzerland, you can be denied citizenship for "being too annoying".

-When Apollo 11 landed, it had only about 25 seconds of fuel left.
+When Apollo 11 landed on the moon on July 20, 1969, it had only about 25 seconds of fuel left.

 7. In 1996, Mr. Rogers poured the 100 billionth Crayola crayon.
 The commemorative replica that Mr. Rogers received at the event is housed in the Fred Rogers Archive.